-Overall, GloBE aims to ensure that in-scope multinational groups pay an effective minimum tax rate of 15% everywhere they operate.
+Overall, GloBE aims to ensure that in-scope multinational groups pay an effective minimum tax rate of 15% in each country where they operate.
 However, GloBE does not achieve this goal by requiring adopting countries to increase their generally applicable domestic corporate income tax rate to 15%.
 Instead, when the income of a group's entities within a country is subject to a combined effective tax rate below 15%, GloBE effectively permits other countries to impose an additional tax to bring the effective rate to the agreed minimum.
 GloBE therefore creates a pool of potential tax revenues by country, to be collected by participating countries whenever the effective tax rate of an in-scope multinational group with an entity or entities in a country (each a "Constituent Entity") falls below 15%.
 An additional and significant feature of GloBE is that for purposes of determining this rate, the effective tax rate (ETR) of a Constituent Entity is defined to include certain taxes paid at the controlling shareholder level, including in the form of controlled foreign corporation (CFC) taxes.

-One of the immediate impacts GloBE will have for many countries-whether or not they choose to adopt the rules themselves-will be to negate the effect of certain domestic tax measures on the Constituent Entities of in-scope multinational groups.
+One of the immediate impacts GloBE will have for many countries-whether or not they choose to adopt the rules themselves-will be to negate the effect of certain domestic tax measures on the Constituent Entities of in-scope multinational groups that have the effect of reducing the group's ETR.
 Some countries may find that their foregone tax revenues flow to other countries instead of being a benefit to the investor.
-As a result, it is in the interest of every country to examine the potential impact of
+As a result, it is in the interest of every